Can Protein Shakes Cause Acne?

 Perhaps.
 Specifically, the Calories in Protein Shakes May Increase Acne.

-The strongest evidence we have at our disposal that could potentially link protein shakes with acne focus not on the protein itself in protein shakes, but on calories as a whole.
-Several studies have shown that a high-calorie diet can increase the amounts of the hormones insulin and IGF-1 in the blood, which could then hypothetically lead to acne.
-Since people often use protein shakes to "bulk up," this means protein shakes often go hand-in-hand with an increase in calories.
+Protein shakes are obviously high in protein but they are also often high in calories.
+The strongest evidence we have at our disposal that could potentially link protein shakes with acne focuses not on the protein itself in protein shakes, but on calories as a whole.
+Several studies have shown that a high-calorie diet can increase hormone levels in the blood, which could then hypothetically lead to acne.
+So if you just started "bulking up" and added protein shakes to your diet, it might be the extra calories, and not the protein shakes themselves that are leading to a few more zits.

-When it comes to protein itself, a few studies have shown us that when protein intake increases, IGF-1 may also increase, which could then hypothetically lead to a worsening of acne.
-However, more direct evidence would be needed before we draw this conclusion, and it is not yet time to vilify protein as something that leads to acne.
+When it comes to protein itself, a few studies have shown us that when protein intake increases, a hormone called IGF-1 may also increase, which could then hypothetically lead to a worsening of acne.
+However, more direct evidence would be needed before we vilify protein as something that leads to acne.

-The Bottom Line: If you are breaking out and have recently started "bulking up" with protein shakes, it is more likely that the increased calories you are intaking might be leading to acne than the protein shakes themselves.
+The Bottom Line: If you are breaking out and have recently started "bulking up" with protein shakes, it is more likely that the increased calories might be what's leading to acne more than the protein shakes themselves.
+As with most things in life, moderation is the name of the game.
+If you enjoy a protein shake from time to time, don't stress yourself out about it.
+It should be fine.

 Athletes following an intense gym schedule, especially those who are trying to "bulk" or gain muscle mass, often consume protein shakes.
 There are several possible ways in which protein shakes might contribute to acne.

-- Calories: Protein shakes are often high in calories, and a high-calorie diet may lead to more acne
+- Calories: Protein shakes are often high in calories, and a high-calorie diet might lead to more acne.

 Can a High-calorie Diet Cause Acne?

 It is possible to consume protein shakes and still maintain a low-calorie diet.
-However, people who want to gain muscle mass must take in more calories than the body would need to maintain its current amount of muscle.
-Therefore, most people who drink protein shakes in order to build muscle typically consume an excess of calories.
+However, in order to gain muscle mass the body needs an excess of calories.
+Therefore, most people who drink protein shakes in order to build muscle are typically consuming excess calories.
 In other words, protein shakes often go hand-in-hand with a high-calorie diet.

 So how might a high-calorie diet lead to more acne?
 It comes down to hormones.
-We delved deep into the research and found two experiments that have tested how a low-calorie diet changes the hormones in a person's body.
+Two experiments have tested how a low-calorie diet changes the hormones in a person's body.
 From this information, we can infer that a high-calorie diet would have the opposite effect.
 These studies show us that the levels of two hormones in the body, insulin and IGF-1, decrease on a low-calorie diet, so the opposite is likely true on a high-calorie diet.

 Expand to read details of experiment #1